temporalio/documentation/docs-src/prod-readiness-context/how-to-set-up-codec-server.md

 ### API contract specifications

-When you set your Codec Server endpoints in the Web UI or in your CLI commands, the following requirements must be met to decode encrypted payloads in your Workflow Execution Event History.
+When you create your Codec Server to handle requests from the Web UI, the following requirements must be met.

 #### Endpoints